Jerry Weiss (artist): Life and art

 He has held solo exhibitions at galleries in New York, Boston, New Jersey and Maine.
-His work is represented in the New Britain Museum of American Art; the University of North Carolina at Chapel Hill; Pfizer Inc.; the Harvard Club of New York; Brigham and Women's Hospital in Boston; and Debevoise & Plimpton in New York.
+His work is represented in the New Britain Museum of American Art; the University of North Carolina at Chapel Hill; Pfizer Inc.; the Harvard Club of New York City; Brigham and Women's Hospital in Boston; and Debevoise & Plimpton in New York City.
 He has taught workshops and lectured in Florida, New York, Washington, Maine, and Colorado.
 Having long taught painting and drawing at the Lyme Academy College of Fine Arts, Weiss instructs at the Art Students League of New York.
 He is listed in Who's Who in American Art and Who's Who in America.
 In 2012 he curated an exhibition of large-scale figure works that included paintings by Dinnerstein, Mary Beth McKenzie, Dan Gheno and Tom Loepp.

 Weiss is represented by the Cooley Gallery, Old Lyme, Connecticut, and Portraits Inc., New York.

 Technique

 Weiss uses a wood palette and a small range of colors; typically titanium white, yellow ochre, ultramarine blue and cadmium red light, sometimes with the addition of a deeper red, cadmium yellow light, cerulean and green.
 He occasionally paints with a knife, but mostly with flat brushes to achieve "a kind of blocky modeling".
 He uses Claessens oil-primed linen for portraits and panels for landscape work.
 After forming quick outlines, he works rapidly to block in the light and dark areas of the figure and major compositional elements with turpentine-thinned paint.
 Following this first stage which takes around half an hour, he reworks the areas a dozen times or more, constantly refining and unifying.

 Weiss usually works to the sizes of a range of standard frames, which are mostly finished in metal or gold leaf.